cinemagoer/cinemagoer/docs/README.txt

 All of them should probably be "recommended" (or at least "suggested") dependencies.
+To compile the C module, you also need the python-dev package.

 As of IMDbPY 4.0, the installer is based on setuptools.